Understand How the 40% Tax Bracket Works for Taxpayers and It’s Impacts

 Taxable income is the amount of your pre-tax income that’s subject to income tax.
 It includes:

 You can claim tax relief on things like pension contributions, charitable donations, and certain business expenses.
-But these are the expenses which reduces your taxable income.
+But these are the expenses which reduce your taxable income.

 Contact MMBA Experts to understand